cloudops/co-website/content/english/cloudops-press/cloudops-is-in-the-top-100-cloud-solution-providers-in-canada/index.md

 title: "CloudOps is in the Top 100 Cloud Solution Providers in Canada"
 lastmod: "2019-04-26"
 author: "CloudOps"
+description: CloudOps is pleased to join the Top 100 (cloud) Solution Providers in Canada for Channel Daily News (CDN), owned by IT World Canada.
 resources:
 - name: "thumbnail"
   src: "CDN-Top-Solution-Provider.png"